-- We are required by law to maintain the privacy of your health information. - We are required to provide patients, except inmates, with this Notice that describes our legal duties and privacy practices regarding protected health information. - We have a legal duty to notify you, and you have a right to know when your protected health information has been inappropriately accessed, used, or disclosed as a result of a breach. - We must follow the terms of the most current Joint Notice of Privacy Practice, and are required to ask you for a written acknowledgement that you received a copy.
+- We are required by law to maintain the privacy of your health information. - We are required to provide patients, except inmates, with this Notice that describes our legal duties and privacy practices regarding protected health information. - We have a legal duty to notify you, and you have a right to know when your protected health information has been inappropriately accessed, used, or disclosed as a result of a breach. - We must follow the terms of the most current Joint Notice of Privacy Practice.